 3. Banff Town

-This goes without saying that you HAVE to visit the townsite of Banff (along with all the natural wonders around you).
+This goes without saying that you HAVE to visit the townsite (along with all the natural wonders around you).
 “Downtown” Banff or the town-site is a beautiful center with tons of restaurants, stores and activity centers.
 You can capture amazing views of the Canadian Rockies from the center as well

 4. Icefields Parkway